BluePianist/Anatomy/README.md

 # ANATOMY - Sport App
+> Our first React js Website.

-> Sport app built with the MERN stack
+<br>Sport app built with the MERN stack.
-This is a project using the following technologies:
+<br>This is a project using the following technologies:
 - React JS for the frontend
 - Express, MongoDB Atlas and Node.js for the backend
 <br><br>